amelco/soilparams/README.md

 It will generate a file called `output.txt` with the results.

+Also, it will print on the screen the output with the parameters, standard deviation and standard error.

-### Todo
+### To do

+- Account for several models (and initial guesses) per item
+- Store a more detailed output in an *easy-to-read* file
+- Generate descriptive statistics
+- Generate statistical analysis of the result
+- Generate WRC plot
 - Account for repetition in MeasuredWaterContents
-- Generate descriptive statistics when more than one repetition per sample occurs
-- Generate csv output
-- Generate WRC plot
-- Generate statistical analysis of the result